CryptoPascal31/pact-util-lib/docs/source/util-strings.rst

 ~~~~~~~~~
 *in* ``string`` *to-match* ``string`` *→* ``bool``

-Return true if the string ends with the string to-match
+Return true if the string ends with the string to-match.

 .. code:: lisp